Volunteers

 The packet consists of:

 You will be notified of your acceptance into the program by letter.
-If you have questions, contact us at (972) 540-4993.
+If you have questions, please call (972) 540-4993.

 Adult Volunteers